sophia-guillermo/GradCAM-Consistency-In-Medical-Imaging/README.md

-# GradCAM consistency in medical imaging
+# Grad-CAM consistency in medical imaging
 A deep learning project evaluating the consistency of Grad-CAM visual explanations across ResNet50 and VGG16 architectures for histopathological cancer classification.
 This study explores the trustworthiness of AI diagnostics by comparing model interpretability using IoU metrics and visual heatmaps.

 This repository contains the code and implementation for my final year project titled: